 Harry Farr and the Limits of Understanding Shell Shock in the First World War

-• Jan 2
+- Jan 2

-• 3 min read
+- 4 min read

 In Farr’s case, his symptoms were formally recorded and treated.
 After periods of hospitalisation, he was returned to active service.
+This cycle of treatment and return to duty highlights the struggles many soldiers faced during the war.

-The Court Martial
+The Court Martial Process

 As was typical of such proceedings, the trial was brief.
 Farr had no legal representation.
 Medical evidence relating to his previous hospital admissions was noted but did not prevent the confirmation of a death sentence.
-The emphasis of the proceedings was on discipline and obedience under fire rather than on medical interpretation of his condition.
+The emphasis of the proceedings was on discipline and obedience under fire rather than on a medical interpretation of his condition.

 Family Notification and the Aftermath